harryhub25/hello-world/README.md

 # hello-world

-This is a small step for me and will be a gigatic leap for human.
+This is a small step for me and will be a gigantic leap for human.